 Grants, Buzzwords and the Post-Covid Fog

 Through the 00s, funding systems shifted too.
 Now You had to master “application language” to unlock support from f.ex The Danish Art Council and KODA.
 And after Covid, it became even more surreal.
-The forms multiplied, and the checkboxes grew: sustainability this, gender quotas that.
-Important debates, sure—but the content is pushed aside.
-And with the arrival of AI the showbizz machine can basically make songs without dealing with real musicians.
-Due to the quality of modern song writing and storytelling.
+The forms multiplied, and the checkboxes grew: sustainability this, gender quotas that. —AND the whole concept of artistic content was pushed aside.

 Freedom Cannot Be Bent

 And in 2008, I left the Danish unemployment benefit.
 Free money for nothing —a soft cushion that dulled my instincts.
 Friends purchased cars, houses and a mountain of consumer goods, all financed by society.
-They then became “big names,” and couldn’t be seen playing with me because I didn’t fit the league, the business model and the machine.
+Their dream was to become “big names,” and couldn’t be seen playing with me because I didn’t fit the league, the business model and the machine.
 So within 15 years, I had no “network” left.
 With the result that my creativity exploded.

-When it’s life or death, you get honest.
+When it’s life or death, you get honest and art becomes super important.

 Tourists and Natives In the 00s

-Many musicians declined my invitations because they were “focused on their career.”
-Most of those careers are gone now.
+Most of those career-chasers are gone now.
 (Witch I already knew back then would happen).
-I’ve always been able to tell the difference between tourists and natives.
-Natives—those who live in the music—are really rare, and they age well.
-And they shine!!!
+I´ts like the difference between tourists and natives.
+Natives—those who live in the music—are extremely rare, and they age well.

 Finding True North in India (and Elsewhere)

 In South Indian music culture, and in several other places abroad, I found deep authenticity and respect for originality.
-People understood the absurd effort it takes to actually turn art into money.
-Let me be very clear: I don’t complain.
-Quite the opposite: long-term investments are paying off in the only currency that matters.
-I’m becoming a better musician and composer as the years go by.
-I’ve also acted for 25 years, and all of it is merging into a deeper spiritual understanding of myself, art and life.
-I never tried to please an audience or “figure out the market.”
-But I do carry a lot of experience to share and, hopefully, some wisdom.
+People understood the absurd effort it takes to actually achieve mastery - and it was a sacred thing.
+I’ve also acted for 25 years now, and all of it is merging into a deeper spiritual understanding of myself, art and life.

 Out of the Box Teater: THE SHAPE OF SOUND

 Since the 70´ties Denmark have had the highest level of competence in theatre for children.
 I started my career there in 1999.
-And it was awesome compared to what happened in the music scene.
-The whole dedication was refreshing - people where hardworking.
+And it was awesome.
+The whole dedication was refreshing - people where hardworkingand creative and it was possible to tour for months .
 I was lucky to experience that spirit for a while, because that would also slowly die out.
-After 20 years on the road I began to see how society was treating children like they are completely unable to handle the complexity of the world.
+After 20 years on the road I began to notice the whole same brainwashing game there too - while the money dissapeared.

 After Covid, my wife, Italian artist Simona Zanini, and I founded our own theatre company (outoftheboxteater.dk).
 And our first piece, The Shape of Sound, split opinions in Denmark.
 It was too "out of the box" for the danish showbizz .
 Asking big philosofocal questions about art and identity.
 Many professionals sensed the freshness and our technical level.
-But at a theatre fair, buyers—mostly around 70—asked, “Are there any famous names in the show?” (that old namedropping game) And an expert in children theatre told us "You have to change your performance for a teenage audience - its to philosofical - all they think about is sex"
+But at a our first theatre fair, buyers—mostly around 70—asked, “Are there any famous names in the show?”

 That told us everything.
-Danish theatres were in crisis, propping each other up with public funds, and the demand tilted toward comfort, intertainment and celebrity.
-Vision and risk were scarce.
+Danish theatre were in crisis, propping each other up with public funds, and the demand tilted toward comfort, intertainment and celebrity.
+Vision and risk were a "NO-GO".
 And the people doing the shopping 70 years of age!

-Out of the Box Teater — music/ dance / thatre.
+Out of the Box Teater — music/ dance / theatre.

 Moving to Lombardy

 So we moved to Lombardy in Northern Italy.
 Europe’s music and theatre sectors are still aching after lockdown, but here an underground is stirring.
 People are hungry and curious.
 We’re building a promising career on our own terms, without subsidies—one audience at a time.
-And In October 2025 we premiere our next piece, ELEXIR AROMATICA about the magic of spices.
+And In October 2025 we had premiere on our second piece, ELEXIR AROMATICA - about the magic of spices.

-In Denmark we did not sell a single show - But a year after we toured one month in Sicily!
+In Denmark we did not sell a single show - But a year after we left Denmark - We toured one month in Sicily!
 And when we performed "The Shape of Sound" (in Italian), people where in awe, laughed and cried.
 They would often say: “This takes a lifetime to learn.” and that is exactly our mission to point out!
+Somebody has to tell the next generation:

-Bruno here travellede 16 hours every week to LEARN KONNAKOL - that spirit impressed me!
+Bruno here ( to the left) travels 16 hours every Saturday to LEARN KONNAKOL - that spirit impres me!

 So—Music or a Career?